Exciting things to see and do in Manizales, Colombia is the 1st part of Jo-Anne Vandierendonck’s adventures to Colombia.

 Original buildings built of mud and bamboo have been destroyed by natural disasters of earthquakes and fires.
 This has led to a modern city of high rise buildings with some notable exceptions.

-Catedrál de Manizales– The 3rd largest in Latin America, where visitors can climb to the second level for lovely views of the surrounds and stained glass windows, and a delightful coffee shop ‘Tazziolo Cafe’ where I could sit in leisure at the side of a table of priests.
+Catedrál de Manizales– The 3rd largest in Latin America, where visitors can climb to the second level for lovely views of the surroundings and stained glass windows, and a delightful coffee shop ‘Tazziolo Cafe’ where I could sit leisurely at the side of a table of priests.
 For the more daring, climbs to the dome are available for a fee.

 Also in walking distance is the Antigua Estación Del Ferrocarril Manizales.
 Originally a train station of the virtually defunct railway, it is now a university building.
 An old train car is now a restaurant on the site.